For Camping Season

 Dreaming of eating s'mores around the campfire?
 With the right prep you can camp any time of year.
 But for most of us, camping season starts in spring, peaks in summer, and lasts well into fall.
 And while it's great to imagine grabbing your tent and leaving on a whim, your first trip of the season starts well before you walk out the door.

 Whether you're going car camping or venturing into backcountry, make a plan.
-The last thing you want is to pull up to the campground or trailhead and realize all the spots (or permits) are taken.
+The last thing you want is to pull up to the campground or trailhead and realize all the spots (or permits) are filled.
 Some tips:

 - Research the area where you want to camp, consulting friends, staff at your local outdoor store, and online resources like Recreation.gov or the National Park Service.

 - Book your campsite and/or permit in advance.
-Some of the most popular wilderness areas can fill up months ahead of time, while others limit the number of visitors through a lottery system.
-Still other campsites have a first-come-first-serve policy—aim to arrive early to those, particularly during high-traffic holiday weekends.
+Some of the most popular wilderness areas can fill up months ahead of time while others limit the number of visitors through a lottery system.
+Still other camp sites have a first-come-first-serve policy—aim to arrive early to those, particularly during high-traffic holiday weekends.

 - First-timers may want to pick a campground that's reasonably close to home and includes amenities like toilet facilities or access to clean water.

 - Check the forecast before you leave and pack accordingly for the weather you expect while being prepared for the weather you don't.
 If you're camping solo, let others know where you're going and when you expect to return.

 Before you start packing, draw up a camping supply checklist that includes all the things you need for your trip.
 If you're missing any essentials, one option is to borrow or rent some of your equipment—local outdoors shops and friends can be great resources.
 Take stock of what you do have and the shape it's in, especially if your camping supplies have been packed up for months in the attic or garage.
 A checklist of the basics:

 - Flashlight or headlamp (with fresh batteries or charge)